 The nearly 5,800 square metres property is ranked among the most expensive houses in the world and rightfully so.
 The report says, Rennert began the construction of his dream house in the latter half of the 1990s.
 This marvellous Italian Renaissance-style mansion is spread over a huge area of nearly 2.5 lakh square metres and features 21 bedrooms and 18 bathrooms along with other buildings such as a playhouse and two pool houses.

 Other lavish state-of-the-art amenities include a 164-seat theatre with a large stage, a 27 m long dining room, a private power plant, a huge water tank of around 19,000 litres, a bowling alley, a basketball court, tennis courts and three swimming pools.
 The Four Fairfield Pond is also home to a massive garage that can park around 100 cars.
 The mansion also has a private hot tub, helipad and helicopter as well as a colossal art collection.

 Palazzo di Amore

-Another of the most expensive houses in the world is this one located in Beverly Hills, California estate which has an estimated value of USD 129 million (around one billion Hong Kong Dollars) as per Veranda.
+Another of the most expensive houses in the world is this one located in Beverly Hills, California estate which has an estimated value of USD 129 million (over INR 10,500 million) as per Veranda.
 Owned by real estate entrepreneur and American politician Jeff Greene, the property is spread throughout an area of over 4,900 square metres.

 The 12 bedrooms and 25 bathrooms is just the tip of the iceberg when it comes to the opulence of Palazzo di Amore.
 The mansion houses numerous swimming pools, tennis courts, waterfalls, a 50-seater theatre and a garage for 27 cars.